diego2201/MarketPlace/README.md

 * `connectMetamask()`: Connects to the MetaMask wallet to authenticate the user and fetch their account details.
 It ensures the user can interact with the smart contract by confirming that they are logged into MetaMask and displaying their address and connection status.
 * `displayAccountInfo(account)`: Displays the Ethereum account balance of the connected MetaMask user.
 It fetches the balance, converts it from wei to ether for readability, and updates the user interface with the current balance information.

-<strong>index.html</strong>
+<strong>index.html</strong> <br />
-This HTML structure provides a user-friendly interface to interact with a blockchain-based marketplace, leveraging Web3 technologies to handle transactions and account management seamlessly in a decentralized environment. <br /><br />
+This HTML structure provides a user-friendly interface to interact with a blockchain-based marketplace, leveraging Web3 technologies to handle transactions and account management seamlessly in a decentralized environment. <br />

 Main Components: <br />
 * `Banner (<div class="banner">)`: Displays a title ("Marketplace Web3 Interface") and houses user interaction elements like account information and connection status.